Place de Clichy

-The Place de Clichy (/fr/), also known as "Place Clichy", is situated in the northwestern quadrant of Paris.
+The Place de Clichy (/fr/), also known as the Place Clichy, is a city square situated in the northwestern quadrant of Paris.
 It is formed by the intersection of the Boulevard de Clichy, the Avenue de Clichy, the Rue de Clichy, the Boulevard des Batignolles, and the Rue d'Amsterdam.

 It lies at the former site of the barrière de Clichy, an ancient portal in the Wall of the Farmers-General, leading to the village of Clichy, outside the wall.

 Description

 The Place de Clichy is one of the few places in Paris where four arrondissements (the 8th, 9th, 17th, and 18th) meet at a single point.
 (The others are the Pont Saint-Michel, where the 1st, 4th, 5th, and 6th meet, and the Belleville roundabout, where the 10th, 11th, 19th and 20th come together.)

 The Place de Clichy is also unusual in that it has been untouched by urban planners.
 This explains the heterogeneous façades of the buildings in the area.
 The Place de Clichy has the character of a substantial crossroads, rather than that of a real place (public square).

 Surrounding the Place de Clichy is a lively array of shops, restaurants, and businesses, including a popular cinema.
 It is a hive of activity, both day and night.